 Image: GySgt.
 Bradley Jackson, photography by Steve Gibson

 For over seventeen years, local artist Susan Lordi Marker has found inspiration for her work in the ecosystems of native tall-grass prairie.
 Her exhibit features eleven works of cloth, each hand-manipulated to create vibrating patterns and dramatic textures.
 By experimenting with materials derived from the earth, including linen, silk, gold leaf, and iron oxide, the artist creates meditative works in rich, harmonious tones.

 UMB Bank and Commerce Bank both have Kemper family connections and a long tradition of supporting the arts.
 But few know it was Charlotte Crosby Kemper who inspired generations of Kempers to celebrate the arts.
 More Than a Pretty Face features a selection of portraits from both corporate art collections, as well as tips for viewing portraiture.

 Hank Young is a Kansas City native whose photographic journey is in its fifth decade.
 For most of those years, Young’s photography served the corporate, advertising and editorial community, including 42 years in professional and college athletics.
 People + Places features both his past work and a new chapter of photography inspired by ordinary people and the extraordinary places they inhabit.

-The U.S. Army Command and General Staff College’s The Art of War Initiative,” this exhibit highlights the college’s impressive history and art collection.
-The paintings, sculptures and objects on display reflecting commerce were selected from more than 3,800 in the College’s collection, and represent the school’s long tradition of teaching leadership and building international relations.
+As part of The U.S. Army Command and General Staff College’s The Art of War Initiative, this exhibit highlights the college’s impressive history and art collection.
+The paintings, sculptures and objects on display were selected from more than 3,800 in the College’s collection and represent the school’s long tradition of teaching leadership and building international relations.